oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Code_Generator.md

 but **not** part of the object system.

 It is included by the private *oyClass\_s\_.c* implementation files.

+oyTest.\[cc|h\]
+Tests using the Qt test framework.
+For every generated class the basic functionality

+like create, copy destroy is tested.

+CMakeLists.txt
+The generated file for building the code with cmake.

+##### Modules

 oyranos\_generic.h
 For everything that belongs to the Generic Objects API and is not part